machinelearningnuremberg/QuickTune/README.md

 tar -xvzf imagenette2-320.tgz
 cd .. #back to root folder

-#before this execute quicktune on mini (above) to create the optimizer
+#before this, we executed quicktune on mini (above) to create the optimizer
 ./bash_scripts/run_imagenette.sh

-#before this execute quicktune on extended (above)  to create the optimizer
+#before this, we executed quicktune on extended (above) to create the optimizer
 ./bash_scripts/run_inaturalist.sh
 ```